christian7974/college-basketball-api-ts/README.md

-For instance, if you wanted to sort teams by their 3-point shots attempted per game ascending, it would look something like:
+For instance, if you wanted to sort teams by their 3-point shots attempted per game in ascending order, it would look something like:
 ```
 https://college-basketball-api.onrender.com/teams/sort/fg3a/asc
 ```